-CAPE COD COMMISSION MODEL RESILIENCY BYLAW

-The Cape Cod Commission (Commission) is developing a model resiliency bylaw that will include a menu of options and best practices and will serve as a resource for Cape Cod communities.
+CAPE COD COMMISSION MODEL RESILIENCY BYLAW The Cape Cod Commission (Commission) is developing a model resiliency bylaw that will include a menu of options and best practices and will serve as a resource for Cape Cod communities.
 This model resiliency bylaw project includes development of outreach strategies for communities to use as they pursue adoption.
 In addition, the Cape Cod Cooperative Extension and Woods Hole Sea Grant have developed a model floodplain bylaw communities will need to adopt to remain in the National Flood Insurance Program.

-ADDRESS VULNERABLE PUBLIC INFRASTRUCTURE

-Towns should update or complete an inventory of vulnerable public infrastructure, including but not limited to wastewater, water supply, transportation, and energy infrastructure, and prioritize infrastructure improvements and pursue funding to support necessary retrofits or resiliency initiatives.
+ADDRESS VULNERABLE PUBLIC INFRASTRUCTURE LOCAL GOVERNMENTAL ACTORS Towns should update or complete an inventory of vulnerable public infrastructure, including but not limited to wastewater, water supply, transportation, and energy infrastructure, and prioritize infrastructure improvements and pursue funding to support necessary retrofits or resiliency initiatives.
 Roadways are an area of critical concern for Cape Cod communities.
 Further analysis is needed to determine how, when, and where to apply strategies to raise roads, re-route roads, abandon roads, and protect roads from flooding with shoreline solutions.
 Analysis could assist municipalities to identify and prioritize road segments based on criteria including level of traffic and criticality for evacuation and emergency access.
 Longer-term retreat strategies may be appropriate in areas that are less traveled, less dense, or where access can be gained from other roadways.
 Coordination with the Massachusetts Department of Transportation (MassDOT) on state highway and roadway projects, and other agencies or authorities with roadway ownership or oversight responsibilities, will be important to develop network solutions in an efficient and coordinated manner.

-EVALUATE AND PRIORITIZE AREAS FOR SHORELINE SOLUTIONS

-Certain areas of a community may be best suited for certain solutions, based on density of buildings, infrastructure present, community character, and presence of natural resources.
+LOCAL GOVERNMENTAL ACTORS EVALUATE AND PRIORITIZE AREAS FOR SHORELINE SOLUTIONS Certain areas of a community may be best suited for certain solutions, based on density of buildings, infrastructure present, community character, and presence of natural resources.
 Communities should identify areas appropriate for various solutions, prioritize investments or actions based on community need, and pursue funding, as appropriate.
-The following are elements for consideration:

-- Nature-based or structural shoreline solutions may be suitable in some densely developed areas with high-value assets - In less dense areas, consider buildinglevel solutions in the near-term, combined with longer-term retreat options - Reserve building relocation options for historic or culturally valuable buildings that cannot be protected with shoreline solutions, as relocation is less cost-effective and identifying available parcels for the relocated buildings can be challenging

-Identify opportunities for undevelopment with willing owners and evaluate if available buy-out programs might be appropriate for reducing vulnerability in discrete areas and encourage installation of stations in areas where people park for extended periods of time, such as Community Activity Centers, transportation terminals, and public parking areas.

-SUPPORT DEVELOPMENT OF INFRASTRUCTURE TO ACCELERATE GHG REDUCTIONS

-Cape Cod communities should pursue opportunities to support development of infrastructure that will reduce reliance on fossil fuels and accelerate GHG reductions.
+The following are elements for consideration: - Nature-based or structural shoreline solutions may be suitable in some densely developed areas with high-value assets - In less dense areas, consider buildinglevel solutions in the near-term, combined with longer-term retreat options - Reserve building relocation options for historic or culturally valuable buildings that cannot be protected with shoreline solutions, as relocation is less cost-effective and identifying available parcels for the relocated buildings can be challenging Identify opportunities for undevelopment with willing owners and evaluate if available buy-out programs might be appropriate for reducing vulnerability in discrete areas SUPPORT DEVELOPMENT OF INFRASTRUCTURE TO ACCELERATE GHG REDUCTIONS Cape Cod communities should pursue opportunities to support development of infrastructure that will reduce reliance on fossil fuels and accelerate GHG reductions.
 Communities should pursue resources and programs that support the development of additional public EV charging stations